Skip to content

 Directors play a crucial role in ensuring that companies are run legally and do not engage in conduct that will damage the Australian economy.

 Unfortunately, illegal phoenixing has become a widespread problem in the Australian insolvency space.
-Phoenixing describes the situation where one company disappears, and the same group of people start another company in its place.
+Phoenixing describes a situation where one company disappears, and the same group of people start another company in its place.
 A typical reason for doing so is usually because the old company is in financial difficulty.
 Likewise, directors do this by transferring all the company assets to a new company for minimal consideration.
 Ultimately, they carry on the old company through the new company.

 Additionally, illegal phoenixing activity was a significant issue in the 2015 inquiry into Insolvency in the Australian construction industry by the Senate Economics Reference Committee.
 To deter and penalise illegal phoenixing, the Government in 2017 announced a package of reforms.
 One such reform is the DIN regime.